 Seeing wildlife in their natural habitat — like the mountain gorillas in Rwanda, lions in Botswana, bison in Yellowstone, or the deer in our own backyards — is heart-stopping, breath-taking, and supports the animals, their habitat, and the local residents.

-Of course, when we travel (either on our own or on the group Vegan Trips we host), we take care to avoid animal cruelty, and we visit true sanctuaries and protected habitat where the safety and well-being of the animals are the main priority.
+Of course, when we travel (either on our own or on the group Joyful Vegan Trips we host), we take care to avoid animal cruelty, and we visit true sanctuaries and protected habitat where the safety and well-being of the animals are the main priority.
 We take this very seriously and vet our partners very carefully.

-We hosted 54 travelers on two back-to-back trips to Rwanda and we have upcoming trips to South Africa and Botswana / Cape Town 2020.
+We hosted 54 travelers on two back-to-back trips to Rwanda and we have upcoming trips to … well, see for yourself!
 I hope you can join us one day to experience the trip of a lifetime—while supporting the care and conservation of the animals whose homes we visit.